 We are delighted to to be the first restaurant group in the UK to be certified as a CarbonNeutral company – here’s how:

 Since opening our very first restaurant in Covent Garden in 2007, we have sought to be a climate leader in the industry, challenging ourselves to ensure that each site has as low an environmental impact as possible.
-Our group, which currently has 23 locations, has reduced the average total energy consumption of newer sites (those established after 2013) by 36%.
+Our group has reduced the average total energy consumption of newer sites (those established after 2013) by 36%.
 Further to this, we have regularly assessed the efficiency of older locations, and by upgrading systems and appliances have decreased the average energy consumption of older sites by 15%.
 For example, adjusting a heater battery at the Bluewater Wahaca led to a 76% reduction in gas use.
 In 2016, through offsetting the remaining unavoidable energy usage by investing in far-reaching energy-saving initiatives, Wahaca has been certified as having a net zero carbon footprint.

 We have always looked to continually improve our sustainability in our sites construction and operations, completing SKA Retail environmental assessments for every new restaurant.
 We have introduced measures such as utilising the heat energy created by fridges and freezers to heat the restaurants’ hot water, installing demand driven ventilation systems and motion sensor lighting, and installing flow controllers in all plumbing.
 Further to this, we have regularly re-assessed existing systems and appliances in all locations, making upgrades where beneficial.